blessinvarkey/blessinvarkey.github.io/README.md

 - "Improvisation and the theatre" by Viola Spolin
 - "Theatre of the Oppressed" by Augusto Boal

+## Additional Reading and Resources
+- "In other worlds" by Gayatri Chakravorty Spivak
+- Performance Theory by Richard Schechner

 ## Evaluations
 - Participants in performance sessions & workshops: 40%
 - AI X Theatre Play: 30%
 - Final reflection paper on personal learning and application: 30%
+-